 Popular Skills for Penetration Tester

-Penetration Testers report using a pretty varied skill set on the job.
-Most notably, facility with Black Box Testing, Web Security & Encryption, and Security Testing and Auditing are correlated to pay that is significantly above average, leading to increases of 43 percent, 12 percent, and 7 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include IT Security & Infrastructure, Security Risk Management, and Computer Security.
-Those proficient in Security Testing and Auditing are, more often than not, also skilled in Network Security Management.
+Penetration Testers generally report applying a varied skill set to their work.
+Most notably, skills in Black Box Testing, Web Security & Encryption, Security Testing and Auditing, and Network Security Management are correlated to pay that is above average, with boosts between 5 percent and 20 percent.
+At the other end of the pay range are skills like Cyber Security, Security Risk Management, and IT Security & Infrastructure.
+Those educated in Security Testing and Auditing tend to be well versed in Network Security Management.